International Artist Day – Nurturing the child within

 Drawing and story by Faye Bayko

-I remember a time, when I was younger, that I not only loved to draw, I was unafraid of drawing.
+I remember a time, when I was younger, that I not only loved to draw, I was unafraid of doing it.
 I didn’t care if I made mistakes.
 Erasers were made for mistakes.
 I had fun.

 As I grew, my sketches started making their way into my school work.
 I loved biology, even though I could never seem to keep the phylum or class of an animal straight, I could draw it.
 I dreamed of being a biologist and going on great expeditions where I’d fill my reports with illustrations.